How to Teach Students to Successfully Revise and Edit Their Writing

 The Research Shows Series: Revision

 What does the research show about teaching students how to revise their own writing?
 Do teachers and students perceive revision the same way?
 Are computers a help or a hindrance in teaching students how to revise?
-Most important of all, how can teachers help their students to revise?
-Read on to find out what some of the most important names in teaching writing research have to say!
+Most importantly, how can teachers help their students to revise?
+Read on to find out what some of the most important and influential names in teaching writing research have to say!

 Teaching Revision in the Writing Process